tuftsceeo/smartpost/readme.txt

 2. Uncompress the smartpost.zip file.
 3. Move the `smartpost` directory under the `/wp-content/plugins/` directory in your WordPress instance.
 4. Activate the plugin through the 'Plugins' menu in WordPress
+5. Go to the SmartPost admin page and create a new template (or use the default SP QuickPost template)
+6. Add the `[sp-quickpost]` shortcode to a page or add the "SP QuickPost" widget to a widget area
+7. Go to the front end of your site and create beautiful, clean looking posts with instant feedback

 == Frequently Asked Questions ==

 = How do I create posts on the front-end like the plugin says it does?  =

+The easiest way to start using the templates is to embed the `[sp-quickpost]` shortcode in a post, page, or some place that is able to parse WordPress shortcodes.
+The shortcode looks something like `[sp-quickpost template_ids="1"]` or `[sp-quickpost template_ids="1,2,3"]`.
+The `template_ids` attribute allows the shortcode to know which template form should be used.
+In the SmartPost admin page, the shortcode for each template is provided with the template's associated ID, however, you can allow your users to pick from a selection of templates by providing the shortcode with multiple template ids separated by commas as it is shown in the example above.
+The IDs in the shortcode have to be associated with SmartPost templates, otherwise the shortcode will not render properly.

-You need to add the "SP QuickPost" widget to one of your widget areas / sidebars.
+The second way to start create posts on the front end is by adding the "SP QuickPost" widget to one of your widget areas / sidebars.
 The widget works better if you have a "category header" widget area where you can place the SP QuickPost widget.
 If your theme doesn't have a "category header" widget area, then generating new posts on the front-end may look broken as the form itself is squeezed into narrow sidebars.

 However, it's fairly easy to create a category widget-area for you to place your SP QuickPost widget in: